core-wg/oscore/draft-ietf-core-object-security.md

 OSCOAP is designed for constrained nodes and networks and provides an in-layer security protocol for CoAP which does not depend on underlying layers.
 OSCOAP can be used anywhere that CoAP can be used, including unreliable transport {{RFC7228}}, reliable transport {{I-D.ietf-core-coap-tcp-tls}}, and non-IP transport {{I-D.bormann-6lo-coap-802-15-ie}}.

 OSCOAP builds on CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-msg}}, providing end-to-end encryption, integrity, replay protection, and secure message binding.
-The use of OSCOAP is signaled with the CoAP option Object-Security, defined in {{obj-sec-option-section}}.
+The use of OSCOAP is signaled with the CoAP option Object-Security, defined in {{option}}.
 OSCOAP provides protection of CoAP payload, certain options, and header fields.
 The solution transforms an unprotected CoAP message into a protected CoAP message in the following way: the unprotected CoAP message is protected by including payload (if present), certain options, and header fields in a COSE object.
 The message fields that have been encrypted are removed from the message whereas the Object-Security option and the COSE object are added, see {{fig-sketch}}.

 ~~~~~~~~~~~
 Client                                           Server